jzohrab/practicing-guitar/docs/part-1-on-technique/speed.rst

 You learn how to play fast by trying to play fast, finding what works for you, and then refining.
 Starting slowly and building up speed does not work (see :ref:`start_slow_fails`).

+.. note: In my opinion, before attempting speed, you should have at least a *reasonable* basic technique: i.e., the pick feels natural in your hand, and you can easily alternate pick, say, eighth notes and sixteenth notes at 60 bpm.

 Part 1: Start with speed
 ^^^^^^^^^^^^^^^^^^^^^^^^